Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 - exposures

+- materialization - best materialization by use case

 - dbt retry (what does/doesn't get rebuilt)

 - development workflows (general git branching/PR creation, environments+schema mapping, CICD - questions about using state_modeified flag in this step when a PR is created)